Saud bin Muhammad Al Muqrin

-Saud bin Muhammad Al Muqrin (سعود بن محمد آل مقرن Suʿūd ibn Muḥammad Āl Muqrin; 1640–1726) was the eponymous ancestor of the House of Saud, otherwise known as the al-Saud.
+Saud bin Muhammad Al Muqrin (Note: (سعود بن محمد المقرن)) (10 May 1640 – 11 June 1725), commonly known as Saud I, was the 13th emir of the Sheikhdom of Diriyah and the founder of the House of Saud.
+He was the father of Muhammad bin Saud, the 15th emir of Diriyah and founder of the First Saudi State.

 Ancestry

-Saud was descended from the Al Muqrin family, whose earliest recorded ancestor was Mani' bin Rabiah Al Muraydi who settled in Diriyah in 1446–1447 with his clan, the Mrudah.
-The Mrudah are believed to be descended from the Banu Hanifa branch of the Rabi'ah tribal confederation.
+Saud was descended from the Muqrin Branch of the House of Mani', whose earliest recorded ancestor was Mani' ibn Rabi'a al-Muraydi, who settled in Diriyah in 1446–1447 with his branch, the Mrudah.
+The Mrudah are believed to be descended from the Banu Hanifa branch of the Rabi'a tribal confederation.

-The Al Saud originated as a leading family in a town called Diriyah, close to the modern city of Riyadh, near the center of Najd.
-Sometime in the early 16th century, ancestors of Saud bin Muhammad took over some date groves, one of the few forms of agriculture the area could support, and settled there.
-Over time, the groves grew into a small town, and the clan came to be recognized as its leaders.
+The House of Saud originated as a leading family in the Sheikhdom of Diriyah, near the modern city of Riyadh in central Najd.
+In the early 16th century, Saud bin Muhammad’s ancestors took over some date groves—the main form of agriculture in the area—and settled there.
+Over time, the groves grew, and the branch became recognized as its leaders.

 Descendants

-Saud had several sons: Muhammad, Thunayyan, Mishari, and Farhan.
+Saud had several sons, including Muhammad, Thunayyan, Mishari, and Farhan.
+Following Saud’s death in 1725, he was succeeded by his son Muhammad.

-Saud died in 1726 and was succeeded by his son Muhammad.
-One of Saud's brothers, Muqrin, was killed by Muhammad bin Saud, which caused an intrafamilial struggle and therefore, Zaid bin Farhan ('son of Farhan') found an opportunity to control the rule of Diriyah.
+During Muhammad’s early rule, an internal family conflict emerged after his uncle Muqrin was reportedly killed by him.
+This dispute created an opportunity for Zayd ibn Markhan to assert control over Diriyah.

-Two decades after Saud's death, his son Muhammad bin Saud made his historic pact with Muhammad bin Abd al-Wahhab, leading to their conquest of Arabia and the establishments of the First Saudi State.
-Sheikh Muhammad's patronymic "Ibn Saud" eventually gave the clan its name of Al Saud.
+Muhammad bin Saud established the First Saudi State in 1727.
+In 1744, he formed a political and religious alliance with Muhammad Abd al-Wahhab, marking the beginning of expansion across Arabia.
+Some sources regard Saud as the founder of the House of Saud, while others consider Muhammad bin Saud to be its founder.